onap/vnfrqts-requirements/docs/Chapter8.rst

 R-30650: The VNF **MUST** utilize cloud provided infrastructure and VNFs (e.g., virtualized Local Load Balancer) as part of the VNF so that the cloud can manage and provide a consistent service resiliency and methods across all VNF's.

-R-30654: The VNF Package **MUST** have appropriate cookbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the VNF (e.g., configure).
+R-30654: The VNF Package **MUST** have appropriate cookbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the VNF (e.g., configure).

 R-29705: The VNF **MUST** restrict changing the criticality level of a system security alarm to administrator(s).